January 24, 2025

-How Has Police Brutality Affect Society?
-2024 Updates
+How Does Police Brutality Affect Society?
+2025 Update

 Written by Pointer & Buelna, LLP.
 Lawyers For The People, reviewed by Adanté Pointer

-Did you know approximately 200 people die every year from interactions with California police officers?
+Approximately 200 people die every year from interactions with California police officers.
 The majority are shot to death.
 Police brutality is a pervasive issue that continues to impact society, particularly in California.
 This form of misconduct by law enforcement officers has severe consequences on individuals and communities, both physically and emotionally.
-Keep reading to understand how has police brutality affect society.
+Keep reading to understand how does police brutality affect society.

 At Pointer & Buelna, LLP, we are proud to be California police brutality lawyers fighting for justice and change against this serious social threat.
 We believe police brutality deeply burdens society and is a fight we can someday win.